 No interviews are required for applicants to the Master of Public (MPH), Master of Science (MS), Doctor of Public Health (DrPH), Doctor of Philosophy (PhD) in Epidemiology or graduate certificate programs.
-Applicants for the PhD in Social and Behavioral Sciences are required to take part in an in-person or videoconference interview.
-Applicants to the Master of Health Services Administration (MHSA) program are required to sit for a formal interview.
-The Department of Health Services Management and Leadership will contact you to schedule an appointment after your application is complete.
+Applicants being considered for the Doctor of Public Health (DrPH) concentrations, PhD in Social and Behavioral Sciences, and Master of Healthcare Administration (MHA) will be required to take part in an in-person or videoconference interview.
+The program admissions staff will contact you to schedule an appointment after your application is complete.

 Application Review Process

 Our admissions committees consider applications on a rolling basis.
 Most applicants receive a decision regarding their admission 6 to 8 weeks after completing their application.

 For Doctoral programs, please visit the individual pages for specific review timelines.